verrazzano/docs/content/en/docs/setup/customizing/ociLoadBalancerIPs.md

           value: "true"
 ```

-Example of setting both Nginx and Istio to have a PRIVATE LoadBalancer ips:
+Example of setting both Nginx and Istio to have a PRIVATE load balancer ips:

 ```yaml
 apiVersion: install.verrazzano.io/v1alpha1